ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management.md

 1. Reference the library from the `main.cpp` file, and add network and storage drivers.

-1. Finally, initialize the `simple-mbed-cloud-client` library:
+1. Initialize the `simple-mbed-cloud-client` library:

     ```cpp NOCI
     #include "simple-mbed-cloud-client.h"